-Table 79: DMNLabel attributes
+Table 83: DMNLabel attributes

 Attribute Description The bounds of the DMNLabel.
-When not specified, the label is positioned at its default position as determined in clause 13.5 text: String[01] An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.
+When not specified, the label is positioned at its default position as determined in clause 13.5 An optional pretty printed text that MUST be displayed instead of the DMNElement's name if it is present.